ekmavivek-1729/FOLCART-Website/README.md

 My website have payment gateway also and if you want to cancel your order go to account and cancel your order.

+I have also added the covid update in my website which is redirected to Ministry of Health department page.

 I have also hosted my website on Heroku Platform.
 If you want to visit my website please follow the link given below.